thjhweb/ship-wreck2/content/photogrammetrys/abercastle-field-school-photogrammetry.md

   - template: photogrammetry-page-items
     photogrammetry_item_title: Twin Bollards wrapped in cable
     photogrammetry_description: >
-      \* Fuji X-T2 12mm lens ISO 640 f/2.8 1/250th of a second \* Started taking
+      Again the bollards were originally fixed on the top deck (shown circled blue on plan above) but these have a graet deal of steel wire cable wrapped around them

-      pictures at 13.09 with 356 photographs in 7 minutes \* Saved as RAW total 16.7 GB - as JPG total 4.66 GB \* Converted to TIFFS and white balanced in Photoshop \* In Agisoft - aligned 356 cameras in 1 chunk with 452,000
+      Fuji X-T2 12mm lens ISO 640 f/2.8 1/250th of a second \* Started taking
-      points \* Originally tried to mesh with 41million faces but ran out of
+      pictures at 13.09 with 356 photographs in 7 minutes and saved as RAW total 16.7 GB - as JPG total 4.66 GB \* Converted to TIFFS and white balanced in Photoshop \* In Agisoft - aligned 356 cameras in 1 chunk with 452,000 points \* Originally tried to mesh with 41million faces but ran out of